 Confirmation of Serbia's first gay PM is thrown into doubt

-Ana Brnabic, nominated as the prime minister-designate, which could also make her the first female head of government in the country's history, speaks to media in Vrnjacka Banja, Serbia, Friday, June 16, 2017.
-Serbia's president on Thursday nominated the highly conservative country's first openly gay prime minister, a move likely to infuriate both the Christian Orthodox church and ultranationalists.
+Serbia's presi... .
+Ana Brnabic, nominated as the prime minister-designate, which could also make her the first female head of government in the country's history, speaks with local officials in Vrnjacka Banja, Serbia, Friday, June 16, 2017.

 Discussions